cran-task-views/Agriculture/draft_agricultural_ctv.md

 Note that some of these packages are on CRAN and others are on GitHub, Bioconductor, or R-forge.

-If you think that some package is missing from the list, please let us know/
+If you think that some package is missing from the list, please let us know.

 ## Core Packages with general applications

-### Agricultural databases
+### Agricultural and landuse databases

-  Data from the United States Department of Agriculture's National Agricultural Statistical Service 'Quick Stats' web API can be accessed with [rnassqs][] or with [tidyUSDA][], which also offers some mapping capabilities.
-The USDA's Cropland data layer API can be accessed with [CropScapeR][]. [cdlTools][] provides various utility functions for working with the CDL. [rusda][] provides an interface to access the USDA-ARS Systematic Mycology and Microbiology Laboratory (SMML)'s four databases: Fungus-Host Distributions, Specimens, Literature and the Nomenclature database.
-USDA's Agricultural Resource Management Survey (ARMS) Data API can be accessed with [rarms][].
-[FedData][] provides access to geospatial data from The Soil Survey Geographic (SSURGO) database, the Global Historical Climatology Network (GHCN), the Daymet gridded estimates of daily weather parameters for North America, the International Tree Ring Data Bank, and the National Land Cover Database (NLCD).
+  Data from the United States Department of Agriculture's National Agricultural Statistical Service '[Quick Stats](https://www.nass.usda.gov/Quick_Stats/)' web API can be accessed with [rnassqs][] or with [tidyUSDA][], which also offers some mapping capabilities.
+The USDA's [Cropland Data Layer](https://nassgeodata.gmu.edu/CropScape/) API can be accessed with [CropScapeR][] and [cdlTools][] provides various utility functions for processing CDL data.
+The package [rusda][] provides an interface to access the USDA-ARS Systematic Mycology and Microbiology Laboratory (SMML)'s [four databases](Literature and the Nomenclature database): Fungus-Host Distributions, Specimens, Literature and the Nomenclature database.
+USDA's Agricultural Resource Management Survey ([ARMS](https://www.nass.usda.gov/Surveys/Guide_to_NASS_Surveys/Ag_Resource_Management/)) data API can be accessed with [rarms][].
 The USDA's Livestock Mandatory Reporting data API can be accessed with [usdampr][].
-[FAOSTAT][] and [faobulk][] can be used to access data from the FAOSTAT Database of the Food and Agricultural Organization (FAO) of the United Nations.
-There are many options for downloading current and historic weather data.
-This is generally beyond the scope of this guide, but [rnoaa][] one option to get you started for accessing NOAA data.
+[FAOSTAT][] and [faobulk][] can be used to access data from the [FAOSTAT Database](https://www.fao.org/faostat/en/#home) of the Food and Agricultural Organization (FAO) of the United Nations.

+  [FedData][] provides access to geospatial data from The Soil Survey Geographic ([SSURGO](https://www.nrcs.usda.gov/wps/portal/nrcs/detail/soils/survey/?cid=nrcs142p2_053627)) database, the Global Historical Climatology Network ([GHCN](https://www.ncei.noaa.gov/products/land-based-station/global-historical-climatology-network-daily)), the Daymet gridded estimates of daily weather parameters for North America, the [International Tree Ring Data Bank](https://catalog.data.gov/dataset/international-tree-ring-data-bank-itrdb), and the [National Land Cover Database](https://www.usgs.gov/centers/eros/science/national-land-cover-database#overview).
+The NOAA database API can be acccessed with  [rnoaa][].

 ### Data sets

   [Agridat][] consists of a very large collection of agricultural data sets and example analyses; the package contains a vignette detailing additional data sets and extensive resources to support agricultural analysis. [agritutorial][] provides a collection of agricultural data sets and analysis with particular attention to crop experiments.
-On GitHub, the R package [agroBioData][] also includes a collection of data sets supporting agriculture and applied biology.
-The soybean nested associated mapping project data set can be accessed via [SoyNAM][].
-Many packages also include data sets to illustrate their functionality. [simplePhenotypes][] can be used for simulating pleiotropic, linked and epistatic Phenotypes.
+On GitHub, the repository [agroBioData][] houses a collection of data sets supporting agriculture and applied biology (note that this is a collection of CSV files, not a package).
+The [soybean nested associated mapping population data set](https://pubmed.ncbi.nlm.nih.gov/28724064/) can be accessed via [SoyNAM][].  [simplePhenotypes][] can be used for simulating pleiotropic, linked and epistatic Phenotypes.
 USGS county data on fertilizer sales can be accessed with [ggfertilizer][].
 The FAOSTAT data set collection on the Food and Agriculture Biomass Input–Output model (FABIO) is available through [fabio][] and described more in detail in [Bruckner et al](https://pubs.acs.org/doi/10.1021/acs.est.9b03554).
+The R-forge subversion repository ['cropcc'](https://r-forge.r-project.org/scm/viewvc.php/pkg/?root=cropcc) hosts several R packages with climate change/cropping data set.
+Additionally, many  of the agriculture-focused packages listed in this guide also include data sets to illustrate their functionality (e.g. [BGLR][], [agricolae][], [FW][]).

-### Miscellaneous analytical applications for agriculture
+### General analytical packages supporting agricultural research

-  [nlraa][] Nonlinear Regression for Agricultural Applications.
+  The package [nlraa][] provides nonlinear regression fucntions specifically for agricultural applications. [agriCensData] is a flexible package for working with censored data (e.g. time to flowering, instrumentation values below the detection limit, disease scoring).
+The R suite of linear and non-linear modelling packages, [nlme][], [lme4][], and [MCMCglmm][] are useful for analysing a wide array of studies.
+The accessory package [emmeans][] works with those packages (and more) to calculated the estimated marginal means for the independent variables.
 The CRAN task view on [MissingData](https://cran.r-project.org/web/views/MissingData.html) is helpful for understanding how to impute for missing data.
 See the [Metanalysis CRAN task view](https://cran.r-project.org/web/views/MetaAnalysis.html) for packages supporting meta-analyses.
-Additionally, the R suite of linear and non-linear modelling packages, [nlme][], [lme4][], and [MCMCglmm][] are useful for analysing a wide array of studies.
-The accessory package [emmeans][] works with those packages (and more) to calculated the estimated marginal means for the independent variables. [fertplan][] provides fertilizer recommendations based on soil test results (note this packages is optimized for horticultural crop production in Italy).

 ## Discipline-specific packages